 Smugglers Bistro Bar and Lodgings

-Formerly known as the Boathouse, Smugglers Bistro, Bar and Lodgings is located just a few meters from the Bay Town beach.
-This small, atmospheric bistro and bar specialises in fresh seafood dishes, but also offer mouth-watering steaks and a wide choice of gluten-free options, all made with locally-sourced ingredients.
+Formerly known as the Boathouse, Smugglers Bistro is located just a few meters from the beach.
+This small, atmospheric bistro and bar specialises in fresh seafood dishes, but also offer mouth-watering steaks and a wide choice of vegetarian gluten-free options, all made with locally-sourced ingredients.